 Totem aims to rectify this situation with a series of short, online, hands-on virtual classes to show DoD contractors how to comply with the CMMC / NIST 800-171 requirement and build a compliant program with limited resources.

 Our virtual DFARS classes are led by Totem’s team of seasoned cybersecurity experts, who themselves work for a small business prime DoD contractor.
 Presentation topics are outlined in the schedule section below and are intended to set the attendee off on the right foot to develop an Information Technology System Security Plan (SSP) commensurate with current DFARS 7012 requirements (NIST 800-171 controls) and future CMMC practice requirements.
 Attendees will also learn how to comply with the incident response and reporting requirements for DoD contractors.
 Workshop cohort size will be limited to no more than 10 companies to maximize individual Q&A time with our expert instructors.

-Tuition for the nine (9) 1.5 hour classes, the additional extensive 1.5 hour Q&A session, e-workbook, and 30 days of the Totem Cybersecurity Compliance Management Software is $500.
+Tuition for the nine (9) 1.5 hour classes (the 9th session is 2 hours and provides additional time for in-depth Q&A), e-workbook, and 30 days of the Totem Cybersecurity Compliance Management Software is $950.

 Overview of Requirements

 Scoping your plan

 · System Description workbook introduction

 · The DoD 800-171 Assessment Methodology